Mila-Rong/Mila-BlueStampProject/index.md

 # Posture Corrector
-Ever wondered how mastering good posture can transform your confidence and presence?
-Cleveland clinic states that standing and sitting up straight can boost confidence and reduced risk of injury.
+Ever wondered if mastering good posture can transform your confidence and presence?
+Experts state that sitting up straight can boost confidence and reduced risk of injury.
-And my project is aim to help people to correct sitting posture and remind them anytime.
+This project is aim to help people to correct sitting posture and remind them anytime.
 What sets this project apart is the incorporation of numerous innovative features.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |